tjallingf/tjallingf/README.md

 ## What I'm currently working on

+- [PHP Router](https://github.com/tjallingf/php-router/): An extensive PHP Router library.
 - Magistraal: Features an all new way to use Iddink's Magister for students.
-- [PHP Router](https://github.com/tjallingf/php-router/): An extensive PHP Router library.
+- [ThusPi](https://github.com/tjallingf/thuspi): A moden smarthome system for the Raspberry Pi 4.

 ## Projects of mine
 - [Quizfree](https://github.com/tjallingf/quizfree/): Allows users to bypass the restrictions on the learn and write modes for Quizlet sets.